continuous-dems/workshop-coastal-coupling-2026/modules/02a-newport-dem/index.md

 # Build the Newport DEM

-We will start the Newport DEM early so it can run while we discuss how the workflow works.
+Now we will build our main workshop DEM for **Newport, Oregon**.

+The workflow is:

 ```text
 define the study area